-Under their executive employment agreements, upon a qualifying resignation or termination in connection with a change of control of the Company, Mr. Cragg, Mr. Jaw, Dr. Malik and Mr. Schlossberg will become entitled to receive: continuing severance payments at a rate equal to their base salary for a period of eighteen months; a lump sum payment equal to their full target annual bonus; acceleration in full of vesting of equity awards held by them; and continued employee benefits until the earlier of eighteen months following the date of the qualifying termination or resignation or the date they obtain employment with generally similar employee benefits.
-In the event that such payments constitute "parachute payments" within the meaning of Section 280G of the Code and become subject to the excise tax imposed under Section 4999 of the Code, the executive employment agreements of Mr. Cragg, Mr. Jaw, Dr. Malik and Mr. Schlossberg each provide that the benefit amount may be reduced so that no portion of the payment is subject to the excise tax.
+Under their executive employment agreements, upon a qualifying resignation or termination in connection with a change of control of the Company, Mr. Callos, Mr. Jaw, Dr. Malik and Mr. Schlossberg will become entitled to receive: continuing severance payments at a rate equal to their base salary for a period of eighteen months; a lump sum payment equal to their full target annual bonus; acceleration in full of vesting of equity awards held by them; and continued employee benefits until the earlier of eighteen months following the date of the qualifying termination or resignation or the date they obtain employment with generally similar employee benefits.
+In the event that such payments constitute "parachute payments" within the meaning of Section 280G of the Code and become subject to the excise tax imposed under Section 4999 of the Code, the executive employment agreements of Mr. Callos, Mr. Jaw, Dr. Malik and Mr. Schlossberg each provide that the benefit amount may be reduced so that no portion of the payment is subject to the excise tax.

 Under his executive employment agreement, upon a qualifying resignation or termination in connection with a change of control of the Company, Mr. Blum will become entitled to receive: continuing severance payments at a rate equal to his base salary for a period of twenty-four months; a lump sum payment equal to his full target annual bonus; acceleration in full of vesting of equity awards held by him; and continued employee benefits until the earlier of twenty-four months following the date of the qualifying termination or resignation or the date he obtains employment with generally similar employee benefits.
 In the event that such payments constitute "parachute payments" within the meaning of Section 280G of the Code and become subject to the excise tax imposed under Section 4999 of the Code, Mr. Blum is eligible to receive a payment from us sufficient to pay the excise tax, and a tax gross-up payment, which is an additional payment sufficient to pay the excise tax and other income taxes resulting from the initial excise tax payment.
-This excise tax and tax gross-up payment has been in Mr. Blum's employment agreement since May 2007 and has been a benefit we have historically offered at the CEO level based on the uniqueness and importance of that role to our business.
+This excise tax and tax gross-up payment has been in Mr. Blum's employment agreement since May 2007, was customary at the time, and has been grandfathered for Mr. Blum.